 The local restaurant scene is surprisingly eclectic, with traditional as well as exotic restaurants, bars, and cafes.
 There’s even the Glen Ellen Inn Oyster Grill & Martini Bar.
 A unique establishment that marries American cuisine with that of France, with delicious results.

 The Gaige House is regularly recommended by the likes of Conde Nast and the Michelin Guide.
 Bringing together old and new, the property also blends east with the west.
 “Asian-Inspired Ambiance” is how the proprietors like to describe Gaige House, and the phrase fits.

 Part of the prestigious Four Sisters group of inns, there are 23 modern guestrooms, featuring Asian elements and flair.
 The inn itself is nestled alongside the Calabaza Creek, a secluded spot in the shadow of ancient oaks.

 Gourmet breakfasts are prepared fresh each morning, and the inn also organizes a complimentary Wine and Cheese Reception every evening between 5:00 and 6:00.
 The grounds are immaculate.
 Spend a few moments reflecting peacefully at a miniature pagoda in its own rock garden.

 There is a beautiful outdoor swimming pool should you feel the need to get in a few laps.
 Head to the hot tub after, and then relax in a hammock in the shade of the forest.
 The Sanctuary Spa can arrange a customized massage package for one or two.

 Hot Stone and Swedish Massage treatments are both available.
 Relax for an hour or so as your therapist kneads and stretches the tension out of your muscles.
 Leave with mind and body rejuvenated, and you’re ready to explore.

 Those seeking a bit more privacy may decide to opt for a stay at the Olea Hotel.
 The well-appointed cottages have been thoughtfully spaced out, and you will never know you’re not alone amongst the majestic oaks of the forest.
-The balconies off main building provide breathtaking views of the mountains and trees.
+The balconies of the main building provide breathtaking views of the mountains and trees.
 The Olea also arranges wine tasting free of charge for guests in the evening, and full breakfasts are included for the duration of your stay.